 A Debt Relief Order (DRO) is a way of dealing with your debts if you can’t afford to pay them.
-It means you don’t have to pay certain kinds of debt for a specified period (usually 12 months).
+It means you don’t have to pay certain debts for a specified period (usually 12 months).

-If you obtained any of your debts through fraud, you will have to restart paying them when the DRO has ended.
+If you obtained any debts through fraud, you must restart paying them when the DRO has ended.

-If your circumstances change so that you are able to pay some or all of your debts, your DRO may be revoked so you can arrange to pay your creditors (the people or companies you owe money to).
+If your circumstances change to pay some or all of your debts, your DRO may be revoked so you can arrange to pay your creditors (the people or companies you owe money to).